 Sick Leave for Adoption & Foster Care.
 A bargaining unit member may use up to a maximum of ten days of accrued sick leave in a calendar year for the purpose of attending to necessary preparations and legal requirements related to the employee’s adoption of a child.
 A bargaining unit member may use up to a maximum of ten days of accrued sick leave in a calendar year for the purpose of attending to necessary preparations and/or legal proceedings related to foster care of DCF children, such as foster care reviews, court hearings, and MAPS training for pre-adoptive parents.

 Fitness for Duty.
 Upon return to work following sick leave in excess of five consecutive working days, the Administration may require, a physical examination to determine the bargaining unit member’s fitness to perform his/her duties.
-At such examination, the bargaining unit member may, if he/she so desires, be represented by a physician of his/her own selection.
+At such examination(s), the bargaining unit member may, if he/she so desires, be represented by a physician of his/her own selection.

 Family Leave Policy.
 The parties agree to the implementation of Trustee Policy #T93-123, "Family Leave Policy," for bargaining unit members.